Kamesh-T/RatingApplication/README.md

 # RatingApplication
-Rating Application which developed to gr to grade projects at AIT Project Expo oct-2023
+Rating Application which developed to grade projects at AIT Project Expo oct-2023